 Using ultrasound improves the accuracy and effectiveness of a knee gel injection.

-A recent study showed that a hyaluronic acid injection performed with ultrasound has a much better effect than injections without.
-In a survey with over 1000 patients, ultrasound hyaluronic acid injections had fewer rates of knee replacement (over 30% less) than those who had blind injections.
+A recent study showed that hyaluronic acid injections performed under ultrasound have a significantly greater effect than those performed without ultrasound.
+In a survey of over 1000 patients, ultrasound-guided hyaluronic acid injections were associated with a lower rate of knee replacement (over 30% lower) than blind injections.

 Also, we think using ultrasound reduces the risk of an allergic reaction.

-You should ensure your doctor uses ultrasound to administer a knee gel injection.
+You should ensure your doctor uses an ultrasound to administer a knee gel injection.

 How long do knee gel injections take to work?